-Located in the Northern Rocky Mountains of Montana, Whitefish is nestled at the edge of Glacier National Park.
-Each season offers breathtaking opportunity to experience the millions of acres of mountains, forests lakes and rivers that surround town in every direction.
-Downtown Whitefish is filled with locally-owned shops and restaurants that reflect the region with handcrafted goods and locally-sourced food.
-The broad selection of lodging options seek to make guests feel comfortable with a friendly demeanor that is classic Whitefish style.
+Located in the Northern Rocky Mountains of Montana, Whitefish is nestled t the edge of Glacier National Park.
+Each season offers breathtaking opportunity to experience the millions of acres of mountains, forests, lakes and rivers that surround town in every direction.

 Old Town Creative + Interactive